Allopatric speciation: Laboratory evidence

 Here, $A$ and $D$ represent the number of matings in heterogameticity where $B$ and $C$ represent homogametic matings. $A$ and $B$ is one population and $D$ and $C$ is the second population.
 A negative value of $Y$ denotes negative assortive mating, a positive value denotes positive assortive mating (i. e. expressing reproductive isolation), and a null value (of zero) means the populations are experiencing random mating.

 The experimental evidence has solidly established the fact that reproductive isolation evolves as a by-product of selection.
 Reproductive isolation has been shown to arise from pleiotropy (i.e. indirect selection acting on genes that code for more than one trait)—what has been referred to as genetic hitchhiking.
 Limitations and controversies exist relating to whether laboratory experiments can accurately reflect the long-scale process of allopatric speciation that occurs in nature.
 Experiments often fall beneath 100 generations, far less than expected, as rates of speciation in nature are thought to be much larger.
 Furthermore, rates specifically concerning the evolution of reproductive isolation in Drosophila are significantly higher than what is practiced in laboratory settings.
 Using index Y presented previously, a survey of 25 allopatric speciation experiments (included in the table below) found that reproductive isolation was not as strong as typically maintained and that laboratory environments have not been well-suited for modeling allopatric speciation.
 Nevertheless, numerous experiments have shown pre-zygotic and post-zygotic isolation in vicariance, some in less than 100 generations.

 Below is a non-exhaustive table of the laboratory experiments conducted on allopatric speciation.
 The first column indicates the species used in the referenced study, where the "Trait" column refers to the specific characteristic selected for or against in that species.
 The "Generations" column refers to the number of generations in each experiment performed.
 If more than one experiment was formed generations are separated by semicolons or dashes (given as a range).
 Some studies provide a duration in which the experiment was conducted.
 The "Selection type" column indicates if the study modeled vicariant or peripatric speciation (this may not be explicitly).
 Direct selection refers to selection imposed to promote reproductive isolation whereas indirect selection implies isolation occurring as a pleiotropic byproduct of natural selection; whereas divergent selection implies deliberate selection of each allopatric population in opposite directions (e.g. one line with more bristles and the other line with less).
 Some studies performed experiments modeling or controlling for genetic drift.
 Reproductive isolation occurred pre-zygotically, post-zygotically, both, or not at all.
-It is important to note that many of the studies conducted contain multiple experiments within—a resolution of which this table does not reflect.
+Many of the studies conducted contain multiple experiments within—a resolution of which this table does not reflect.